Can you take Ibuprofen with Dihydrocodeine?

 There are instances when the use of Ibuprofen alone is not sufficient to provide relief from pain.
 In instances like this, the doctor may prescribe a combination of Ibuprofen and another analgesic, usually an opioid painkiller, for the effective management of pain, particularly chronic pain.

 There is no problem taking one medicine from different groups at the same time.
 The commonly used combination is that of Ibuprofen, an NSAID, and dihydrocodeine, which is a synthetic opioid painkiller.
-As with all prescription medicines, use a UK-registered online pharmacy when purchasing Dihydrocodeine or Ibuprofen online.
+As with all prescription medicines, use a UK-registered online clinic when purchasing Dihydrocodeine or Ibuprofen online.